 15. Seated Cable Row

-Last, but not the least, the seated cable row is great for your posture and helps increase your upper body strength if you do it regularly.
-You require a low-pulley row machine with a V-bar, which will provide you a neutral grip, where the palms of your hands will face each other.
+The seated cable row is great for your posture and helps increase your upper body strength if you do it regularly.
+For cable exercises like this one, you require a low-pulley row machine with a V-bar, which will provide you a neutral grip, where the palms of your hands will face each other.
 This exercise works on the lats, biceps, triceps, wrist flexors and extensors, shoulder muscles, chest, and abs.

 How To Do Cable Row